March–May 2025 United States attacks in Yemen: Third week (27 March – 2 April)

-Houthi media reported that a new series of US airstrikes throughout areas controlled by Houthis in Yemen, including neighborhoods in Sanaa, wounded at least seven people.
+On 28 March, Houthi media reported that a new series of US airstrikes throughout areas controlled by Houthis in Yemen, including neighborhoods in Sanaa, wounded at least seven people.
 It also reported that targeted areas included places where many of the Houthi leadership reside.
 ISW reported at least 44 airstrikes on March 28 including at least eight airstrikes targeting a Houthi military base, underground facilities and communication infrastructure in Jabal al Aswad, Amran Governorate as well as the Houthi military headquarters in Sanaa.
 Houthis published a list of 41 fighters that had been killed although the actual number of casualties was not disclosed.
 Several Houthi leaders were also reportedly amongst the dead.
 CENTCOM conducted eight airstrikes targeting three new Houthi military bases and ammunition depots in Sanhan District and also struck the Houthis' government complex in Hazm City.

-29 March

-Al Masirah reported that the US conducted at least 72 strikes, killing one person and injuring four others.
+On 29 March, Al Masirah reported that the US conducted at least 72 strikes, killing one person and injuring four others.
 United States Central Command said that it struck "Houthi positions".

-30 March

-Houthi media reported that US airstrikes hit Saada and Saada Governorate.
+On 30 March, Houthi media reported that US airstrikes hit Saada and Saada Governorate.
 It also reported that US airstrikes struck Sanaa, Sanaa Governorate and Al-Salem district.
 CENTCOM conducted an air strike on a vehicle on the N5 highway in al Tour, Hajjah Governorate killing two likely high ranking Houthi commanders.

-31 March

-ISW reported at least 62 airstrikes targeting Houthi infrastructure and leadership between 28 and 31 March.
+On 31 March, ISW reported at least 62 airstrikes targeting Houthi infrastructure and leadership between 28 and 31 March.
 The Houthi-run Health Ministry said that US strikes which started on 15 March killed 59 people and injured 136 others.
 It also said that those killed include women and children.

 The Houthis reported US airstrikes around Sanaa—where one person was killed—and in Hajjah Governorate, where a strike on a pickup truck killed two and injured a child.
 Footage from Al-Masirah showed broken glass in homes but did not show the target of the strikes.
 The militant group reported that 12 people were wounded in the strikes.
 Al Masirah reported that the US conducted four strikes on Jadr area in the Bani Al Harith district, killing at least one person and injuring at least five others.
 Saba News Agency reported that US strikes in Yemen one day prior extensively damaged Saada Governorate.
 Al Masirah reported citing Yemeni Health Ministry that US strikes hit the Bani Qais area, killing two people and injuring a child.

 Al Masirah reported two US strikes on Kamaran.

 Houthis claimed that air defences shot down a US General Atomics MQ-9 Reaper above Marib Governorate.